dan-myles/ftll/README.md

 ## Description
 Coming soon :)

-### Notes
+### Todo List
-- need to take care of server duplication, maybe a faster way to handle that
+- [x] prevent server duplication, maybe a faster way to handle that (hashmap)
-- need to take care of updating server information on the fly without sorting
+- [ ] need to take care of updating server information on the fly without sorting
+- [ ] transiently update zustand store with response from server
+- [ ] merge zustand store with local cache on exit? (afraid of data loss) in general storing data on client ON EXIT does not seem like the most stable solution.